 Suddenly, Anna's mother fell through the door, gasping for air.
 She was a woman in her late fifties, pretty, but hadn't bothered to look after herself for the past few years.
 She wore a large fur coat and hat that covered her short, plump frame.
 Her clothes were old, but she carried about herself an air of social superiority even as she sucked in air through her wide, wrinkled mouth.

-Anna turned quickly and caught her grey-haired mother just as she slumped through the door.
-"Mother!" she cried in surprise.
+Anna caught her greying-haired mother just as she slumped through the door.
+"Mother!"

 "Take it easy, mom," Anna cooed, patting her mother's back.

 "I can't…catch my breath."

 Anna smiled and laughed.
 "You should have rested, silly."

 Mrs. Summers looked at her with wide eyes.
 "I did…but there were always more stairs," she forlornly said, staring off into the distance like she was re-seeing some traumatic incident.